European Medical Device Importers and Distributors Have New Regulatory Responsibilities Under EU MDR Articles 13 and 14

 Taking the next step toward EU MDR compliance

-Whether you are a manufacturer, distributor, or importer, there’s a lot to do between now and 2021.
-You don’t have to navigate the morass of regulations.
-Oriel STAT A MATRIX can provide training on the changes in the EU Medical Device Regulation, consulting on ISO 13485, or specific EU MDR advisory support on compliance issues related to supply chain partners.
+Whether you are a manufacturer, distributor, or importer, you don’t have to navigate the morass of regulations alone.
+Oriel STAT A MATRIX can provide training on the EU Medical Device Regulation, consulting on ISO 13485, or specific EU MDR advisory support on compliance issues related to supply chain partners.